Bioconductor/bioconductor.org/content/help/support/posting-guide.md

 * Read over your post.
 Is it polite and easy to understand?
 Remember that responses on the _Bioconductor_ support site are from volunteers trying to help.

+* There is also a helpful tutorial to using/formatting with the markdown editor.
+This can be found [here](https://support.bioconductor.org/p/117436/)

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>
 <a name="replying"></a>